burtonr/sqlrest/README.md

 The request and command passed in follow the same rules as the `Query` endpoint.
 Be sure to include the database name

 No results are returned with this command.
-To get the updated values, you will need to `Query` again.
+To get the updated values, you will need to `Query`.

 # Security